 US students arrive in LU to learn Urdu, Persian

-American students arrived at the University of Lucknow for an eight-week course to learn Urdu and Persian, as part of a memorandum of understanding signed between the University of Lucknow and the American Institute of Indian Studies.
-The course aims to teach the students about Indian culture and ethos, as well as hone their language skills.
+American students arrive at the University of Lucknow for an eight-week course in Urdu and Persian, as part of a collaboration between Lucknow University and the American Institute of Indian Studies.
+The course aims to foster mutual academic collaboration and acquaint the students with Indian culture and ethos.

+For Nikash Harapanahalli from the US state of Texas, the opportunity to learn Urdu in Lucknow is a once-in-a-lifetime opportunity.
+“This city is one of the most dynamic, refined and sophisticated in India,” he said.

 In line with this collaboration, Lucknow University is offering a short-term course spanning eight weeks to teach Urdu and Persian to American students, said Prof RP Singh, director, international collaboration and ISA.